Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Introduction

 By overlapping lasers with a fast ion beam accelerated typically to an energy of a few tens of keV in a collinear geometry, Doppler-broadening-suppressed measurements of electronic transitions can be performed due to the kinematical compression~\cite{Kaufman1976}.
 These measurements are sufficiently sensitive to resolve isotope shifts and hyperfine structures, and allow for the extraction of changes in nuclear charge radii, as well as determinations of nuclear spins, magnetic dipole moments, and electric quadrupole moments across isotopic chains~\cite{Ver22,Karthein2024}.

-Here, we present a new collinear laser spectroscopy instrument, the Resonance ionization Spectroscopy Experiment (RISE), installed at the BEam COoler and LAser spectroscopy (BECOLA) facility~\cite{Minamisono2013CommissioningNSCL, Rossi2014ABeams} at FRIB.
-Details of the instrument are presented in Section II.
-Results from the commissioning tests of the new instrument using stable $^{27}\text{Al}$ are reported in Section III.
-Finally, conclusions and perspectives for new experiments are discussed in Section IV.
+Here, we present a new collinear laser spectroscopy instrument, the Resonance Ionization Spectroscopy Experiment (RISE), installed at the BEam COoler and LAser spectroscopy (BECOLA) facility~\cite{Minamisono2013CommissioningNSCL, Rossi2014ABeams} at FRIB.
+Details of the instrument are presented in Sec. \ref{sec:layout}.
+Results from the commissioning tests of the new instrument using stable $^{27}\text{Al}$ are reported in Sec. \ref{sec:comissioning}.
+Finally, conclusions and perspectives for new experiments are discussed in Sec. \ref{sec:conclusion}.